jefflessard/meson-video/vpu-registers.md

 # Amlogic Meson SoCs Video Codec

 ## Components Overview
-The SoC can handle multiple concurrent video encoding and decoding operations.
-Specifically, it can encode and decode up to three videos concurrently, leveraging the three independent VPU, DOS, Parser, VDEC, and VENC instances.

-Each instance (DOS, Parser, VPU, VDEC, VENC) uses the same set of clocks.
-These instances do not have their own dedicated clocks but share the common clocks configured for the SoC.

 ### Power Domains, Resets and Clocks
 | Component | Power Domain | Reset Control | Clock(s) | Description |